tecwindow/SoundTranscriber/README.md

 Each language has a corresponding hidden edit field for the API key.

-Use the modify button to change the key or the add button to add a new key.
+Use the Edit button to change the key or the add button to add a new key.

 Select the language matching your application in Wit.ai, paste the key, and click Add.